inspiredminds/contao-wordpressimport/README.md

 ```
 vendor/bin/contao-console wordpressimport
 ```
-Optionally you can define the limit of how many WordPress posta re imported in one go:
+Optionally you can define the limit of how many WordPress posts are imported in one go:
 ```
 vendor/bin/contao-console wordpressimport 10
 ```